destrex271/pgwatch3_rpc_server/TUTORIAL.md

-# Receiver Template
+# Receiver Dev Tutorial

 This provides a minimal tutorial for developing custom receivers.

-The repo consists of two main directories: `sinks/` and `cmd/`.
+This repo consists of two main directories: `sinks/` and `cmd/`.
 - The `sinks/` directory contains logic shared by all sinks:
-    - Server registration and startup, gRPC interceptors (auth, message validation), and TLS support.
+    - gRPC Server registration and startup, interceptors (auth, message validation), and TLS support logic.
     - A shared `SyncMetric()` implementation.

 - The `cmd/` directory contains sink-specific logic.
-Each sink has its own folder, which contains:
+	- Each sink has its own folder, which contains:
 		- `main.go`: the entry point for the receiver.
 		- `[receiver_name]_receiver.go`: the implementation of the receiver logic.

-To develop a new receiver, create a new `cmd/[receiver-dir-name]` directory containing `main.go` and `[receiver_name]_receiver.go`, and follow the implementation instructions below.
+To develop a new receiver, create a new `cmd/[receiver-dir-name]` directory containing `main.go` and `[receiver_name]_receiver.go` files, and follow the implementation instructions below.

 ## Receiver Files